History of Quebec: 21st century Quebec (2000–present)

 Marois called a provincial election for April 2014, during which her party was defeated by the Parti libéral du Québec (PLQ).
 The PLQ won by a large margin, securing a majority government.
 In the 2018 Quebec general election, the Coalition Avenir Québec defeated the Liberals, forming a majority government.
 François Legault is the current Premier.

 In January 2017, A Quebec City mosque was the subject of a mass shooting.
 There were six deaths and numerous others injured.

 In May 2017, floods spread across southern Quebec, with Montreal declaring a state of emergency.

 In 2018, the Coalition Avenir Québec (CAQ), led by François Legault, won the provincial general elections.This marked the first time since the 1966 election, which was won by the now-defunct Union Nationale, that a party other than the Quebec Liberals or the Parti Québécois formed government in Quebec.
-It was also the first time since then that a centre-right party had won government in the province.

 In June 2019, Quebec passed Bill 21, a law which bars public servants from wearing religious symbols while on duty.

 In the 2019 Canadian federal election, The Bloc Québécois increased its number of seats from 10 in 2015, to 32 seats in 2019, both over taking the NDP to become the third largest party in Canada and regaining official party status.

 Between 2020 and 2021, Quebec took measures to protect itself against the COVID-19 pandemic.

-After a 45-year hiatus in language legislation in Quebec, the provincial legislature passed An Act respecting French, the official and common language of Québec in 2022.
-This act greatly expanded the requirement to speak French in many public and private settings.
-The preliminary notes of the bill make its purpose clear: "the purpose of this bill is to affirm that the only official language of Québec is French.
-It also affirms that French is the common language of the Québec nation."
-This act amended the Charter of the French language and introduced "new fundamental language rights," such as reinforcing French as the language of legislation, justice, civil administration, professional orders, employers, commerce and business, and educational instruction.
-Premier François Legault and his Coalition Avenir Québec government justified this as necessary to preserve the French language that is central to Quebec nationalism.
+In 2022, the provincial legislature passed An Act respecting French, the official and common language of Québec.
+This act expanded the requirement to speak French in many public and private settings and reinforced French as the language of legislation, justice, civil administration, professional orders, employers, commerce and business, and educational instruction.

 The Coalition Avenir Québec Government increased its parliamentary majority in the 2022 Quebec general election.
-The Liberals dropped to their lowest seat count since 1956 and recorded their lowest share of the popular vote in their history; however, they remained the official opposition.
-The Parti Québecois had its worst general election result in history, losing most of its seats.